Imperial and noble ranks of the Qing dynasty: Ranks of protectorates and tributary states

 The taiji and tabunang are equal in rank, and both subdivided into five classes: jasagh, first class, second class, third class, and fourth class.
 Jasagh is chaopin, above official ranks, while the rest were equivalent to the first to fourth pin.

 Under the tusi system, the Qing Empire also recognised various local tribal chieftainships of ethnic minority tribes.
 This was mainly applied in the mountain regions of Yunnan, but also in western and northern borderlands.
 They were the Chiefdom of Bathang, Chiefdom of Chuchen, Chiefdom of Lijiang, Chiefdom of Lithang, Chiefdom of Mangshi, Chiefdom of Tsanlha, Chiefdom of Yao'an, Chiefdom of Yongning, Mu'ege Chiefdom of Muli and Chiefdom of Langqu.

 The Qing Empire had two vassals in Xinjiang, the Kumul Khanate and the Turfan Khanate.

+Modernized awards/orders system

+The modernized awards system, promulgated in 1882, was as follows in the following order (from highest to lowest):